 Doug was born in New London, CT, on May 2, 1940, the son of Margaret Knott Fox and Wilson Ward Fox.
 He is survived by his wife, Diana Fox, of Trumbull; his daughter, Marcia Sellner, and grandchildren, Zachary and Jordan Sellner, of Danbury; his brother, Michael Fox, of Seattle, WA ; his sister, Lyell Fox, of Sequim, WA; his nieces, Kelly Fox Violette, Hailey Fox and Anna Fox, nephews, Erik Hildebrand and Adam Hildebrand, and cousins Althea Booth Athenian, Kathy McCutcheon, Marjorie Gerli, Bob Knott and their families.
 He was predeceased by his parents, his son, Jeffrey Fox and his nephew Brendan Fox.

-A memorial service to celebrate Doug's life and share memories, will be held at a date to be determined.
-Recordings of operatic music will be played at his memorial service, and listeners of his program and all opera lovers will be invited.
-Interment will be private.
+A memorial service to celebrate Doug's life and share memories will be held on Saturday, May 6, 2017 at 11:30 a.m. at the Abriola Parkview Funeral Home, 419 White Plains Road, Trumbull, CT.
+Recordings of operatic music will be played, and listeners of his program and all opera lovers are invited.

 In lieu of flowers, it is requested that those who wish to do so, contribute to WMNR Fine Arts Radio or a charity of their choice.